Workshop Dates: 7th and 21st November; 5th December & 16th January, 19:00-21:30, Venue Richmond AID, 4 Waldegrave Road,

 ‘Thank you.
 As someone who just arrived in London (from New York!) and just navigating this new SEN system, you have been a beacon of hope!’

-Action-attainment's annual workshop programme, to help parents and teachers understand planning for a child’ s transfer from primary to secondary school and beyond, especially now that EHCPs extend to 25.
+Action-attainment's annual workshop programme, to help parents and teachers understand planning for a child’ s transfer from primary to secondary school and beyond is booking up now.
+The workshops are especially relevent now that EHCPs extend to 25 enabling families to plan access to education pathways.

 An introduction to how sensory, motor and communication needs affect learning and behaviour.
 How observation and detective work at primary school leads into planning for secondary school transition and further education.